d-bl/GroundForge-help/docs/transform/download-svg/index.md

 Suppose the following scenario:

-I down-loaded a diagram from GroundForge, want to adjust it but don't have the link to the pattern any more.
+I down-loaded a diagram from GroundForge, want to adjust it but don't have the link to the pattern anymore.
 Can I skip some capture phases?

 A possible step is filtering the tooltips out of the file with following unix command.